Skip to content

 • Mode: Host pipe

-• Check the case: Create pipe
+• Check the box: Create pipe

-• port path: \\.\pipe\YOUR_VM_NAME
+• Port path: \\.\pipe\YOUR_VM_NAME

 • Connection type: serial

-• serial port: \\.\pipe\YOUR_VM_NAME
+• Serial port: \\.\pipe\YOUR_VM_NAME

 • Speed: 115200

-You should see the bootloader and dmesg, now shutdown your VM.
+You should see the bootloader and dmesg.
+Now shut down your VM.

-Declaring a VirtualBox Guest
+Declaring a VirtualBox guest

-Under GNS3, go to “Edit” ⇒ “Preferences…” ⇒ “VirtualBox” ⇒ “VirtualBox Guest”
+In GNS3, go to "Edit" -> "Preferences..." -> "VirtualBox" -> "VirtualBox Guest".

-And simply select the BSDRP Vbox VM.
+Then simply select the BSDRP VirtualBox VM.

 Qemu

-Download a full i386 BSDRP VGA and un-xz it (using 7-zip)… you should obtain a .img file (not a .xz file!).
+Download a full i386 BSDRP VGA image and un-xz it (using 7-zip); you should get a .img file (not a .xz file).

-Declaring a Qemu Guest
+Declaring a Qemu guest

-Under GNS3, go to “Edit” ⇒ “Preferences…” ⇒ “Qemu” ⇒ “Qemu Guest”
+In GNS3, go to "Edit" -> "Preferences..." -> "Qemu" -> "Qemu Guest".

 Troubleshooting